 Metal roofs are the recommended hail-resistant roof types.
 Metal roofs meant for residential roofing have a sturdy structural composition and structure that protects the house from the heavy impact of the hailstones on the roof.
 You mustn’t use low-quality metal roofs meant for sheds or barns as they can easily get damaged, thus exposing your roof and house.

 They are made from high-grade steel that withstands hailstorms, with the only evidence of the storm being minor surface dents.
 Look out for round, colored spots on the roof.
-However, you must be keen to identify these spots on the roof.
+However, you must be keen to identify these spots on the roof, and pursue a roof replacement depending on the severity.

 Factors Affecting Hail Impact on the Roof